JunhaoSong/cuseistut/_build/html/_sources/dd_loc/index.rst.txt

 *********

 1. In the demo example, is event origin time fully recovered?
 Could you please explain the reason?(10 points)
-2. Note we add negative symbol to partial derivatives of the event 2 in structing the data kernel, do you know why?
+2. Note we add negative symbol to partial derivatives of the event 2 in constructing the data kernel, do you know why?
 (10 points)
 3. In calculating the variance(**var**), it is written ``var = e2/(dtdt_damp.shape[0]-event_number * event_parameters)``, do you know why variance is different from square error here?
 (10 points)
 4. Add one more event hyc_true3 = (0.2,8.1,1) (x,z,t) and prepare for inversion, set up suitable damping factor so that condition number is in the range 40-100.(80 points)
    -  Show the absolute location result of the newly added event and its uncertainty.
 (20 points)